AdrianVollmer/LdapRelayScan/README.md

 [zyn3rgy/LdapRelayScan](https://github.com/zyn3rgy/LdapRelayScan).
 It has
 been modified to adhere to some common conventions and has been packaged to make it installable by pip.
-Also, a feature to report findings to a JSON file has been added.
+Also, a feature to report findings to a JSON file has been added, as well as cross-domain authentication.

 ------

 # LDAP Relay Scan
 A tool to check Domain Controllers for LDAP server protections regarding the relay of NTLM authentication.
 If you're interested in the specifics of the error-based enumeration, see [below](https://github.com/zyn3rgy/LdapRelayScan#error-based-enumeration-specifics).
 For details regarding what can be done when you identify a lack of LDAP protections, see the [references section](https://github.com/zyn3rgy/LdapRelayScan#references).
 ## Summary
 There are a couple server-side protections when attempting to relay NTLM authentication LDAP on Domain Controllers.
 The LDAP protections this tools attempts to enumerate include:
  - LDAPS - [channel binding](https://support.microsoft.com/en-us/topic/use-the-ldapenforcechannelbinding-registry-entry-to-make-ldap-authentication-over-ssl-tls-more-secure-e9ecfa27-5e57-8519-6ba3-d2c06b21812e)
  - LDAP - [server signing requirements](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/domain-controller-ldap-server-signing-requirements)

 The enforcement of channel binding for LDAP over SSL/TLS can be determined from an **unauthenticated** perspective.
 This is because the error associated with an LDAP client lacking the ability to conduct channel binding properly will occur before credentials are validated during the LDAP bind process.

 However, to determine if the server-side protection of standard LDAP is enforced (server signing integrity requirements) the clients credential's must first be validated during the LDAP bind.
 The potential error identifying the enforcement of this protection is identified from an **authenticated** perspective.